-Whenever a crime is reported, a uniformed UMBPD police officer is dispatched to conduct the initial investigation, gathering information and seeking physical evidence.
+Whenever a crime is reported, a uniformed UMBPD police officer is dispatched to conduct the initial investigation, gathering information, and seeking physical evidence.
 The investigating officer attempts to determine the basic facts by questioning all persons involved in the incident as well as any witnesses.
 Basic and necessary information, including home address, telephone number, and date of birth, are obtained.
-Please bear in mind that the police officer, by asking detailed questions, is attempting to solve the crime and apprehend the person(s) responsible.
-The crime scene (the area where the incident occurred) must not be disturbed so that physical evidence such as fingerprints can be preserved.
+Please bear in mind that by asking detailed questions, the police officer is attempting to solve the crime and apprehend the person(s) responsible.
+The crime scene (the area where the incident occurred) should not be disturbed, if possible, so that physical evidence such as fingerprints can be preserved.

-Each member of the University community is asked to be observant and pay attention to descriptions of persons, including clothing worn, and vehicles, including license plate numbers.
-Any suspicious person observed in or around your residence facility, classroom, office, or work area should be reported to UMBPD immediately at 410-706-6882 (6-6882 from an on-campus phone), or by pushing the red emergency button on any blue light emergency phone.
-A blue light phones is not a panic button - tell the police communications operator the location and nature of the emergency so they can send help.
+Each member of the University community is asked to be observant.
+If you notice suspicious activity or are the victim/witness of a crime, pay attention to descriptions of persons, including clothing worn, and vehicles, including license plate numbers.
+Any suspicious activity observed in or around your residence facility, classroom, office, or work area should be reported to UMBPD immediately at 410-706-6882 (6-6882 from an on-campus phone), or by pushing the red emergency button on any blue light emergency phone.
+A blue light phone is not a panic button - tell the police communications operator the location and nature of the emergency so they can send help.
 In an emergency, always call 911.

-If additional information is needed after the initial inquiry, a patrol officer or a detective from UMBPD will be assigned to conduct a follow-up investigation.
+If additional information is needed after the initial inquiry, a police officer or a detective from UMBPD will be assigned to conduct a follow-up investigation.
 The University is committed to doing everything possible to assist crime victims and witnesses.
 When you report a crime to UMBPD or are interviewed as a witness, the investigating officer will provide you with a Victim and Witness Assistance Guide.
 This brochure contains important information to aid in coping with your experience.
-Information and assistance for victims and witnesses, including referral to counseling resources, both routine and emergency, as well as legal, medical, and social service referrals, are available from UMBPD 24 hours a day.
-Additional services, such as case status information, court liaison, and security surveys, are available by contacting the victim/witness coordinator at 410-706-5547 (6-5547 from an on-campus phone).
+Information and assistance for victims and witnesses, including referral to counseling resources, both routine and emergency, as well as legal, medical, and social service referrals, are available from UMBPD 24 hours a day, 365 days per year.
+Additional services, such as case status information, court liaison, and security surveys, are available by contacting the victim/ witness coordinator at 410-706-5547 (6-5547 from an on-campus phone).